-Rich White makes multi-layered installation works about location, sense of place and the relationships that develop between people and their environment.
+Rich White makes installation works about location, sense of place and the relationships that develop between people and their environment.

 'We were very impressed with the methodical approach to generating the "It's growing on me" artwork for The Public and then 'magicing' it out of apparently thin air.
 Even though it was meant to be a temporary artwork we have kept it in situ for many more months than originally intended.'

 Sign up for the Counterwork Newsletter.
 Powered by Mailchimp.

 Rich is available for commissions, assistant work and design services.

 Sculpture/installation | Workshops | Consultancy | Artists' Assistant | Gallery Technician | Wood and Metal Fabrication | Design and Photography Click here